NETWAYS/ansible-collection-elasticstack/README.md

 1)

-Default: For general Elastic Installations including all other Belk Stacks you shoud use:
+Default: For general Elastic Stack installations using all features use the following.

+You will need Redis installed and running for the default setup to run.
+A viable way is using the `geerlingguy.redis` role.
+(You can install it with `ansible-galaxy install geerlingguy.redis)

 ```
 - name: Install Elasticsearch